Sebastian Pether

 Sebastian Pether (24 November 1793 – 14 March 1844) was an English landscape-painter who specialised in painting moonlight, sunset, and firelight.
-His father Abraham Pether and brother Henry Pether also specialised in moonlit paintings, the three were known as the "Moonlight Penthers".
+His father Abraham Pether and brother Henry Pether also specialised in moonlit paintings, the three were known as the "Moonlight Pethers".
 Sebastian's work tended to have greenish tones.
 The bulk of his work was managed through art dealers who helped him sell his paintings, but resulted in little income to support his large family of eleven.
 Pether died at the age of 51, leaving his family reliant on subscriptions raised after his death.

 Life

 Sebastian William Thomas Pether was born on 24 November 1793 to Abraham and Elizabeth Pether and he was baptised at Saint Luke's Church in Chelsea, London on 31 August 1794.
 The eldest son, he was a pupil of his father, and followed him in subject matter, but led a beleaguered life.
 Pether married young and had a large family of nine children, and had few opportunities to create commissioned works and his works were not often exhibited, forcing him to work for dealers at low wages.
 He was well-educated, and even claimed to have first proposed the idea of a stomach-pump to the surgeon Andrew Jukes.
 During the last years of his life he lost three children to consumption and after his death another to lockjaw; his eldest son William became a mosaic artist.
 Pether died at Battersea of an inflammatory attack on 14 March 1844 at York Cottage, Battersea Fields, and a subscription was raised for his family.
 Charity was raised for his surviving daughter in a November 1876 issue of the London Times, who was said to be destitute after ruining her eyesight working as a needlewoman.